Opportunistic vs targeted cyberattacks

 - Infrastructure: reconnaissance has been acutely performed

 And thus, because of that intimacy, the fallout is more severe and long lasting.

 Diagnosing an attack as targeted in the moment enables your defense to prioritize its efforts to the key areas that enable a more appropriate defense response.
 This diagnostic is driven by information and visibility available to the security team via the three C's of security: context, correlation and causation.

 It's one thing to find the attacker, it's another to learn how they got there, what they may have seen along the way, how long it's been, and if they took anything.
 This visibility will also enable the remediation necessary to ensure it doesn't happen again, and make the security program stronger.

 Support for the three C's includes deploying controls along the kill chain to create a field of landmines to slow an attack's progression and provide the security team time and visibility.

 A well-constructed centralized cybersecurity platform can bring together all of the insights related to a targeted attack that may differ from the noise of opportunistic drive-bys.

-With a program that produces the 3 C's, a cybersecurity team should know clearly whether or not there are gaps to address.
+With a program that produces the three C's, a cybersecurity team should know clearly whether or not there are gaps to address.
 It can be confident on known patterns of successful attacks and unsuccessful attacks, thus prioritizing efforts and investment.

-Without the 3 C's, cybersecurity can be led into comfort, thinking that they aren't being targeted or that targeted attacks are being stopped.
+Without the three C's, cybersecurity can be led into comfort, thinking that they aren't being targeted or that targeted attacks are being stopped.
 The information they do have is incomplete for quantifying and qualifying risks—a gap in and of itself.